Current Size: 100%

 - You will receive guaranteed, on-time payment of rent when circumstances such as tenant job loss or family hardships occur.

-Landlord Guarantee Fund
+Landlord Mitigation Fund

 - Home Forward and the Housing Authority of Clackamas County have a cooperative agreement that allows their Housing Choice Voucher (Section 8) holders to choose to live in either Multnomah or Clackamas counties.